-Two field campaigns were carried out.
+Two field campaigns were carried out this month.
 The first at Harvard Forest, a joint activity with the TLS RCN initiative (http://tlsrcn.bu.edu) which aimed at comparing TLS-based estimates of wood volume and leaf area against extensive destructive sampling.
 The second campaign at the Smithsonian Environmental Research Center (SERC) in Edgewater, MD.
 At both locations a 50x50m2 plot was scanned on a 5m spaced grid, producing about 4 billion points per plot.
 Lots of processing to come..

 The Riegl VZ-400 TLS instrument was received and thoroughly tested in the field in preparation for two upcoming field campaigns